Majid-Iqbal/Lets_Scroll/README.md

-This is scrolling app for beginners , I wrote a code for scrolling the different views, Explore the code in ViewController.swift
-Look the design in Main.Storyboard
+This is scrolling app for beginners , I wrote a code for scrolling the different views, Explore the code in ViewController.swift and Look the design in Main.Storyboard